python/cpython/Mac/README.rst

 The program ``pythonx.x`` runs python scripts from the command line.
-Previously, various compatibility aliases were also installed, including ``pythonwx.x`` which in early releases of Python on OS X was required to run GUI programs.
+Previously, various compatibility aliases were also installed, including ``pythonwx.x`` which in early releases of Python on macOS was required to run GUI programs.
 As of 3.4.0, the ``pythonwx.x`` aliases are no longer installed.

 How do I create a binary distribution?